Keto Coconut Cake – Healthy, Sugar-free

 Therefore, a coconut flour cake requires lots of liquid, particularly eggs, to bind the flour and prevent the cake from having an unpleasant texture.

-Good quality coconut extract and vanilla extract.
-I am talking about natural extract, these are strong, intense and they add the best flavor to your cake.
+- Good quality coconut extract and vanilla extract.
+I am talking about natural extracts, these are strong and intense and they add the best flavor to your cake.
 It would be very hard for the eggs to overpower the flavor of the natural extract.